PPL-IIITA/ppl-assignment-soumik-mufc/README.md

 > The gifts exchanges will be stored in Gifts_log.txt file.
 > user must ender the value of k to print k happiest and k most compatible couples.

+PS:
 Bugs in making couples(i.e paring of couples) have been removed.

-Classes include:Miser, Generous, Geeky, Normal, Choosy, Desperate, Helper, Helper_couple, Gift, Couple.
+Classes include: Miser, Generous, Geeky, Normal, Choosy, Desperate, Helper, Helper_couple, Gift, Couple.

-Class Diagram to be added when available. :p
+Class Diagram uploaded finally. :p